 - Add the olive oil to a 13 or 14 inch skillet then add the sausage to brown.
-Break the sausage up with a wooden spoon until it's completely cooked through and brown.
+Break the sausage up with a wooden spoon until it’s browned cooked through.

-- Drain some of the grease from the pan if necessary, then add the salt, pepper, garlic and tomato paste.
+- Drain some of the drippings from the pan if necessary, then add the salt, pepper, garlic and tomato paste.

 - Pour in the beef broth and 1/4 cup of the pasta water and bring to a boil.
 Let the sauce reduce for 3 minutes, then add the cooked pasta and broccolini and toss to combine.

 - Add the parmesan cheese and taste for seasonings.
 Add more salt and pepper and parmesan cheese if needed, and more pasta water if the pasta is too dry.

 - Serve with crushed red pepper flakes and more parmesan cheese if desired.

 Keywords: pasta, pasta recipes, pasta with sausage, dinner recipes, dinner ideas